zougloub/superduper/README.rst

   - a size
   - a handle (used to read the data)

-- :class:`FileFinder` generates :class:`File` instances.

-- :class:`Dedupper` processes sets of files to identify duplicates
+- :class:`DupFinder` eats Files and identifies duplicates

 Installation